ngfelixl/nodeplotlib-nx/libs/reactive-entity-store/README.md

-# ReactiveEntityStore
+# Reactive Entity Store

-Currently this is part of [nodeplotlib](https://github.com/ngfelixl/ndoeplotlib-nx) .
-It is completely independent from it.
-It's a reactive entity store providing utilities for all commonly used crud operations.
+Currently this is part of [nodeplotlib](https://github.com/ngfelixl/ndoeplotlib-nx), but it is completely independent.
+It's a lightweight reactive entity store providing utilities for all commonly used crud operations, without setting up anything except the interface.
+The minified bundle is ~3kb in size.

 ## Installation